PAARKAVYB/Huffman-Coding/README.md

     def children(a):
         return(a.left,a.right)

-# Main function to implement huffman coding
+# Main function to implement Huffman coding
 def huffman_code_tree(node,left=True,binString=''):
     if type(node) is str:
         return {node:binString}